 - Where did you use to live?

 - Did you use to like Jazz when you were in high school?

-- When you come to NYC, you should go to Central Park.
+- When did you use to go to the gym?

 If you know anyone who has trouble with this English language point, why not help them out!
 Just share this lesson with them.
 Thanks for studying today!